kstastny/workshop-rabbitmq-messaging/presentation/slides/index.md

     * info - one connection per app. multiple channels (separate for producer and consumer, currently I would say one per "logical unit")
     * declare exchange, queue - could be on both sides, I would recommend creation on consumer side only.
 Producer does not need to care about exchange, queues and such.
 OTH maybe it depends - publish-subscribe producer or admin creates, query and command consumer or admin creates.
     * `mandatory` attribute + basic.return https://www.rabbitmq.com/amqp-0-9-1-quickref.html
+            - show what happens if there's nowhere to route (basic return)
+            - show what happens if there's no exchange (channel disconnect! but async!)

  - definovat problém, motivaci k řešení.
 Ukázku řešení, výhody, nevýhody.
 Příklad - implementace toto vede k Outboxu